sbkumar1/x9115SHA/Project 9/Readme.md

 Hypervolume was chosen as a parameter, there was instances where the hypervolume_runner.py did result in hypervolume greater than 1, those parameters were normalized.
 All the Pareto Frontiers geenarted during test are stored in folder Pareto Frontier.
 ###For DTLZ1
+For DTLZ1, the genetic algorithm works well.
+The Results are for 100 candidates with 0.01 mutation rate and 0.8 crossover rate.
 ![root directory] (./images/Result1.PNG)
 ###For DTLZ3
+For DTLZ3, the genetic algorithm works well.
+The Results are for 100 candidates with 0.01 mutation rate and 0.8 crossover rate.
 ![root directory] (./images/Result2.PNG)
 ###For DTLZ5
+For DTLZ5, the genetic algorithm works well.
+The Results are for 100 candidates with 0.01 mutation rate and 0.8 crossover rate.
 ![root directory] (./images/Result3.PNG)
 ###For DTLZ7
+For DTLZ1, the genetic algorithm does not good results.
+The Results are for 100 candidates with 0.01 mutation rate and 0.8 crossover rate.
 ![root directory] (./images/Result4.PNG)